Trademarks vs. Generic Terms

 3. Can a fanciful or arbitrary trademark become a generic term?

 Trademark history is filled with distinctive marks that have become generic over time.
 Aspirin, cellophane, margarine, videotape, escalator and linoleum are just a few of the generic terms that initially were considered fanciful or arbitrary marks.

 4. How does a trademark become generic?

-Ironically, product popularity and the trademark owner are often the culprits.
+Ironically, product popularity and the trademark owner often are the culprits.
 If a trademark is used properly, it is likely to remain the exclusive property of its owner; however, once improper advertising and labeling start to cause consumers to use the mark as the “name” of the product or service, regardless of the source, the trademark loses its distinctiveness.
 The term “genericide” is sometimes used to describe the process where the trademark owner actually participates, often unknowingly, in the destruction of the distinctiveness of the trademark.

 5. How can a trademark owner prevent a trademark from becoming generic?

 There are a few handy rules to remember in protecting a trademark: